JohnOGama/common-nest-js-setup/README.md

 - Response schemas with all fields
 - Parameter validation rules
 - HTTP status codes and error responses

+### Email Service

+The application includes email functionality powered by SendGrid:

+- Transactional emails
+- Template-based emails
+- Email notifications

+To use the email service:

+1. Sign up for a [SendGrid account](https://sendgrid.com)
+2. Create an API key in your SendGrid dashboard
+3. Add the API key and sender email to your `.env` file
+4. Use the `EmailService` in your controllers and services

 ## Run tests